 To examine your arteries, blood pressure cuffs may be placed around various areas of your body.
 The cuffs may be applied to your thigh, calf, ankle, or various points along your arm.
 They help compare the blood pressure in different parts of your body.

-It usually takes about 30-45 minutes to perform a vascular ultrasound.
+It usually takes about 30-45 minutes to perform a Doppler ultrasound.
 You may resume your usual activities following the exam, unless your doctor tells you otherwise.

 In general, there is no preparation required for this exam.
 However, if you’re a smoker, your doctor may ask you to stop smoking for several hours before the test.
 Smoking causes your blood vessels to narrow, which can affect the results of your test.